JanezCim/autokey/README.md

     sudo apt install autokey-gtk

+After instalation open and close autokey so it creates its config files.

-After instalation clone this repo inside autokey config folder
+Then clone this repo inside autokey config folder

     cd ~/.config/autokey/data